FITIV Pulse

 Why athletes often train too hard: The most common Zone 2 mistake is training above the Zone 2 ceiling without realizing it.
 Zone 3 feels similar to Zone 2 — "moderate effort" — but heart rate data reveals the difference.
 Athletes who use perceived effort instead of heart rate monitoring often default to Zone 3 and miss the primary Zone 2 adaptation stimulus.

-How Fitiv Uses Zone 2
+How FITIV Uses Zone 2

-Fitiv Pulse provides comprehensive Zone 2 tracking across all workout types:
+FITIV Pulse provides comprehensive Zone 2 tracking across all workout types:

-Real-time zone display: During every workout, Fitiv shows your current heart rate relative to the five-zone model with color-coded zones.
+Real-time zone display: During every workout, FITIV shows your current heart rate relative to the five-zone model with color-coded zones.
 Zone 2 is highlighted when active, and configurable audio alerts warn you when heart rate drifts above the Zone 2 ceiling (important for training discipline) or drops below Zone 2 into Zone 1.

 Time in Zone 2 reporting: Every workout summary includes exact minutes and percentage of session time spent in Zone 2 versus other zones.
 For Zone 2 training sessions, athletes should aim for 85–90% of session time within Zone 2 (the rest is warm-up and cool-down).

-Weekly Zone 2 volume tracking: Fitiv aggregates Zone 2 time across all workout types in the weekly training summary, enabling athletes to track progress toward the 3–4 hour weekly minimum regardless of which sport they use to accumulate it — running, cycling, rowing, or elliptical all contribute.
+Weekly Zone 2 volume tracking: FITIV aggregates Zone 2 time across all workout types in the weekly training summary, enabling athletes to track progress toward the 3–4 hour weekly minimum regardless of which sport they use to accumulate it — running, cycling, rowing, or elliptical all contribute.

-Zone 2 connected to recovery: Fitiv's training load algorithm tracks whether Zone 2 training volume is correlating with improved HRV baselines and recovery scores over time — a useful signal that mitochondrial and cardiovascular adaptations are occurring.
+Zone 2 connected to recovery: FITIV's training load algorithm tracks whether Zone 2 training volume is correlating with improved HRV baselines and recovery scores over time — a useful signal that mitochondrial and cardiovascular adaptations are occurring.

 Frequently Asked Questions